boots-edu/textbook/source/original/week3.md

 __Data Classes__  allow us to combine data into a grouping or  _class_  and use that grouping as a data type in our programs\.

-So let’s say we want to represent a red and a blue triangle that touch at one point\.
+So let's say we want to represent a red and a blue triangle that touch at one point\.

 let red:Color=new Color\(255\,0\,0\);